 - a.
 The prime source of water in Surigao City was damaged and has leaked resulting in the shortage of supplies of potable water.
 The residents including the IDPs are buying mineral water at higher cost which is a concern especially for those financial incapacitated.
 Long queue of people lining to purchase potable water has been observed. - b.
 Others would rely from rainwater for domestic use.
 As observed, residents are taking a bath in open areas exposing risks to women and girls to possible sexual assault. - c.
 Access to safe water and sanitation facilities is cut off, increasing the risk of outbreak of communicable disease and other health issues.
 The IDPs at the evacuation center are using rainwater stored in old tank for their domestic use. - d.
 IDPs are uncertain on the cleanliness and safety of water that they are using.
 The latrines are not wellmaintained especially because of unavailability of water, it is emitting foul smell identifiable even from afar.
-Vectors such as flies and mosquitoes are also observed to infest the area. - e.
+Vectors such as flies, and mosquitoes are also observed to infest the area. - e.
 Although access to water was not raised as concern by most of the IDPs, it has been noted that access to potable water is a major concern among the displaced population.
 Majority of the IDPs expressed that their source of water comes from unprotected source of water such as water springs and openwell.
 There is potable water for sale and available in some locations, but some IDPs cannot afford to buy.
 Notably, there was an increase in the prices of water per container or gallon.
 In some evacuation centers, there are flowing water sources, but IDPs need to fall in line in getting the water.
 Furthermore, there are deep concerns about diarrhea outbreaks in many of the displaced location.
-At least, 50 individuals experienced have been reported to have suffered of diarrhea.
+At least, 50 individuals experienced have been reported to have suffered of diarrhea. - f.
+The water supply at Surigao del Norte National High School and Surigao City National High School ECs is not potable for drinking.
+They only used the water-supply for washing, cleaning, and taking a bath. they would buy from the water refilling station for drinking water at P35-40 per liter. - g.
+The IDPs at Surigao City National High School EC were reported to not observing cleanliness and proper disposal of their human wastes.
+The school staff had to clean the premises.
+This poses a negative impact to the health of the IDPs.

+- d.
 Water supply is being restored in Surigao City.
-The Bureau of Fire Protection in Surigao will be providing water tanker and supplies water to evacuation centers.
+The Bureau of Fire Protection in Surigao will be providing water tanker and supplies water to evacuation centers. - e.
+The Psychological First Aid (PFA) sessions, led by the multi-disciplinary team of DSWD Caraga, are also maximized as an opportunity to provide orientations on health and WASH related topics to the affected communities that were reached during the field missions.